brianray/mm/README.markdown

 It is xlwt and google spreadsheets on steroids.

-It also supports: input from Django models; taking Psycopg cursors; writing out ascii tables (like psql does); and will soon support HTML pages.
+It also supports: input from Django models; taking Psycopg cursors; writing out ascii tables (like psql does); and will soon support HTML tables as output.
 The goal is to have one easy input with lowest possible configuration and support output of many useful table formats.

 ## Marmir melts in your mouth